abhishek-kumar-code/Redfish_Public/docs/DSP2046/SchemaGuideInput.md

 # Reference Guide

 This guide was produced using the contents of the schema files from DMTF Redfish Schema bundle DSP8010 version 2018.2 and merged with supplemental text using the DMTF's [Redfish Documentation Generator](#redfish-documentation-generator).

-# Excluded Properties

-The Excluded properties clause removes properties from the root level of any schema section.
-Instances of the property within embedded objects are retained.
-If the excluded properties require documentation, include it in the Introduction clause of this document.

-## @odata.context
-## @odata.type
-## @odata.id
-## @odata.etag
-## Name
-## Id
-## Description
-## Oem

-# Excluded Annotations

-These annotations are removed from the schema details in all cases.
-If the excluded annotations require documentation, include them in the Introduction clause of this document.

-## *@odata.count
-## *@odata.navigationLink

-# Excluded Schemas

-Some schemas are excluded from the documentation for clarity.
-Since all Redfish collections are based on the same structure, this is documented in the Introduction clause to reduce repetition in the document.

-## *Collection
-## HostedStorageServices
-## StorageService
-## StorageSystem
-## idRef
-## Oem

 # Schema Supplement